New Strong Bounds on sub-GeV Dark Matter from Boosted and Migdal Effects: Introduction

 \section{Introduction}

-The existence of dark matter (DM) has been supported by cosmological and astrophysical observations, however its properties, including its mass and interactions, are still elusive.
-As an attractive dark matter candidate, the Weakly Interacting Massive Particle (WIMP)~\cite{Lee:1977ua} has been extensively studied in direct detection, indirect detection and collider experiments.
-With unprecedented sensitivity, the current direct detections that measure the nuclear recoils have produced very stringent limits on the WIMP dark matter.
-This motivates a broad investigation of light dark matter particles~\cite{Bertone:2018krk,Knapen:2017xzo}.
+The existence of dark matter has been supported by various cosmological and astrophysical observations.
+However, its properties, including the mass and interactions, are still elusive.
+As an attractive dark matter candidate, the Weakly Interacting Massive Particles (WIMPs) \cite{Lee:1977ua,Jungman:1995df} have been extensively studied in direct detection, indirect detection, and collider experiments~\cite{Roszkowski:2017nbc}.
+With unprecedented sensitivity, the current direct detections that measure the nuclear recoils have produced stringent limits on the models of the thermal relic DM in the sub-GeV mass range generically requiring the presence of light mediators below the weak scale.
+This motivates a broad investigation of sub-GeV dark matter particles~(see e.g.~\cite{Essig:2011nj,Hochberg:2015pha,Essig:2015cda,Essig:2017kqs,Knapen:2017xzo,Bertone:2018krk}).